-- Success → Command successful. - InvalidInput → The specified bank is out of the range (0-31) - OtherInProgress → Another asynchronous task is in progress.
+- Success → command successful. - InvalidInput → the specified bank is out of the range (0-31) or the name is empty. - AlreadyInConfiguration → the device is already in configuration, it is not possible to start a new one.
+Finalize the previous configuration by completing it or exiting without saving. - NotInSession → it is not possible to start a new configuration because a configuration is already started by another client (i.e. webApp or HMI Button) - OtherInProgress → another asynchronous task is in progress.
 This task cannot be started.
-Finalize the previously started task. - AlreadyInConfiguration → The device is already in configuration, it is not possible to start a new one.
-Finalize the previous configuration by completing it or exiting without saving. - Failed → The device is already in the configuration state (HMI, WebApp).
+Finalize the previously started task. - Failed $\rightarrow$ generic Failure in the procedure.
+Exit without save and start a new procedure.